Spain Digital Nomad Visa Guide (2024)

 • Medical certificate proving you do not suffer from a contagious illness that might endanger public health in Spain,

-When considering EU Blue Card, it is important to be in touch with the trends in the Spanish job market
+When considering the EU Blue Card, it is important to be aware of the trends in the Spanish job market

 Which Spain visa type is best for digital nomads?

-Bearing in mind all of the aforementioned information, we think that a digital nomad visa would be the best choice for expats who want to settle in Spain.
+Bearing in mind all of the aforementioned information, we think that the Digital Nomad Visa is the best choice for expats who want to settle in Spain.

 Costs you need to consider as a digital nomad in Spain